What is the process?

 That all depends on the project.
 As a general rule, you can expect the finished product in 2-3 weeks.
 With that said, if a quicker turnaround time is needed, accommodations can usually be made.

 Again, that all depends on the project.
-Our videos have ranged from a few hundred dollars to several thousand.
+Our videos have ranged from a few thousand dollars to tens of thousands.
 We do projects of all sizes so to give a good quote, we really just need to know what is involved.
 The most important aspects are the length of filming, the location, the production value you are looking for, and the length of the edited product.